rust-lang/rust/src/doc/reference.md

   : Logical negation.
 On the boolean type, this flips between `true` and
     `false`.
 On integer types, this inverts the individual bits in the two's complement representation of the value.
-* `box`
-  : [Boxing](#pointer-types) operators.
-Allocate a box to hold the value they
-    are applied to, and store the value in it. `box` creates a box.
-* `&`
-  : Borrow operator.
-Returns a reference, pointing to its operand.
-The operand
-    of a borrow is statically proven to outlive the resulting pointer.
-If the borrow-checker cannot prove this, it is a compilation error.

 ### Binary operator expressions